E3AD: An Emotion-Aware Vision-Language-Action Model for Human-Centric End-to-End Autonomous Driving: Experiments

 \subsection{Case Study}

 Fig.~\ref{case_study} illustrates how E3AD integrates emotion understanding with spatial reasoning to produce end-to-end behavior.
-The VAD plot showcases that the Emotion Modeling component captures the linguistic shift from a neutral command to its cautious variant: the neutral command maps to $(0.60, 0.39, 0.45)$, while adding the qualifier “Be more cautious” shifts the VAD state to $(0.60, 0.49, 0.51)$, increasing Arousal and Dominance.
+The VAD plot showcases that the Emotion Modeling component captures the linguistic shift from a neutral command to its cautious variant: the neutral command maps to $(0.60, 0.39, 0.45)$, while adding the qualifier ``Be more cautious'' shifts the VAD state to $(0.60, 0.49, 0.51)$, increasing Arousal and Dominance.
 Conditioned on the neutral VAD, E3AD plans a standard lane-change maneuver; conditioned on the cautious VAD, the DPO-aligned policy instead avoids the lane change altogether.
-The generated textual feedback is also conditioned on emotion state $\hat{e}$: the EmoThink block infers a cautious, slightly anxious passenger and produces a reassuring explanation rather than a neutral one.
+The generated textual feedback is also conditioned on emotion state $\hat{e}$: the EmoThink block infers a cautious, slightly anxious passenger and produces a reassuring explanation.
 Taken together with the geometric statistics in Fig.~\ref{fig:dpo}, these results indicate that emotion supervision affects not only language but also motion geometry.
 At fixed intent, higher arousal steers E3AD toward straighter paths with less lateral oscillation and earlier hazard avoidance, while lower arousal produces slower approaches with larger safety margins.
-Thus, the VAD vector acts as a continuous control signal selecting among behaviorally distinct yet physically valid plans, rather than as a binary switch or style token.
+Thus, the VAD vector serves as a continuous control signal that selects among behaviorally distinct yet physically valid plans, rather than as a binary switch or style token.